Nicola Tullio Pezolet, PhD

-- PhD (2013) Massachusetts Institute of Technology, Cambridge (History, Theory and Criticism of Architecture and Art)
+- PhD (2013) Massachusetts Institute of Technology, Cambridge (MIT School of Architecture and Planning: History, Theory and Criticism of Architecture and Art)

 Research & Teaching Interests

-- History of Architecture and the Built Environment in Europe and North America (19th-20th Century)
+- History and Theories of Architecture and the Built Environment in Europe and North America (19th-20th Century)

-- Abstraction and the "Synthesis of the Arts"
+- Modernism, Public Space and the 'Synthesis of the Arts'

 Distinctions & Awards